OdysseusOma/OdysseusOma/README.md

 ### Currently

 - 🔧 Bridging engineering and software — building tools that solve real-world problems
-- 🌱 Learning Java and Three.js
+- 🌱 Learning Java and Rust
-- ✍️ Writing content and scripts for clients across industries
+- ✍️ WRITING
 - 💬 Open to collaborating on small to mid-scale projects

 ---